hachyderm/community/community.hachyderm.io/content/en/blog/incidents/2023-01-07-fritz-timeouts/index.md

 # Background

-We received some valuable insight from one of the Mastodon developers [@ThisIsMissEm](https://github.com/ThisIsMissEm) which can be read [here in HackMD](https://hackmd.io/8bhI7IWcTvSJvRhu9M45nQ).
+We received some valuable insight from [@ThisIsMissEm](https://github.com/ThisIsMissEm) who has experience with both node.js websocket servers and the mastodon codebase, which can be read [here in HackMD](https://hackmd.io/8bhI7IWcTvSJvRhu9M45nQ).

 An important takeaway from this knowledge is that the `mastodon-streaming` service and the `mastodon-web` service will not rate limit if they are communicating over `localhost`.